Agoric/documentation/main/reference/ertp-api/amount-math.md

 The `AmountMath` library lets you manipulate amounts, such as by adding two amounts together.
 However, remember that we have two types of amounts, fungible and non-fungible.
-While a fungible amount has natural numbers for its value, a non-fungible amount has an array of elements, such as strings, numbers, objects or records, for its value.
-Even though very different addition processes are performed, `AmountMath.add()` and other `AmountMath()` methods work for both types of amounts.
+While a fungible amount has natural numbers for its value, a non-fungible amount has an array of elements, such as strings, numbers, objects, or records, for its value.
+Even though very different mathematical processes are performed, `AmountMath()` methods work for both types of amounts.

 The `AmountMath` library methods are polymorphic.
 All of the operations work for both fungible and non-fungible assets.
 Which method is used is